TehGM/tehgm.github.io/content/blog/technology/aspnetcore-sass-js-minify/index.md

 {{</highlight>}}

 Now that's a huge improvement over manually triggering the commands, and would even work with CI/CD pipelines.
 Unfortunately this approach has one major issue: when you run the project via Visual Studio and none of the non-static files has changed, it will not rebuild the project - so WebCompiler will not run!
 You could manually trigger full rebuild whenever you change CSS/JS, but that'd be really annoying.
-The answer to that issue is using a flie watcher.
+The answer to that issue is using a file watcher.
 Unfortunately I had issue getting `dotnet watch` to work with webcompiler, and I also didn't want to keep batch files or typing command every time I start working on my project again.
 For that reason I created a tool called ***fsriev***.

 ##### fsriev
 *fsriev* is a .NET Core-based file watcher for Windows and Linux.
 It is designed to be fairly customizable, can watch multiple directories at once, run multiple commands on a file change, and supports exclusion filters.
 It also uses [Microsoft.Extensions.Configuration](https://docs.microsoft.com/en-gb/aspnet/core/fundamentals/configuration/?view=aspnetcore-5.0), which means that it can be configured in a large variety of ways.
 The recommended way is to use the config file - once it is configured, you can simply add shortcut to `fsriev.exe` to your Desktop or Start menu and run it with a single button click!